The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 They’re a Mediterranean fusion restaurant, serving up delicious dishes in a more upscale, poolside environment.
 It’s the perfect spot for a more refined dinner in town.

 Their menu offers a wide variety of adventurous items, with small sharing plates and larger entree options.
-They offer a few vegan and gluten free dishes, too.
+They offer a few vegan and gluten-free dishes, too.

 Starters and small plates to share consist of options like Grilled Octopus and Chicken Liver Pate.
 Their entree options are anything from Trator Mahi Mahi and Red Snapper to a Fillet Mignon.